How far ahead do you plan exhibitions?

 Can I take photographs in the gallery?

-General photography is not permitted in the MCA galleries.
-If you wish to seek copyright approval to photograph work for publication or personal use please contact the MCA’s Publicity and Public Relations department via email@example.com.
+General photography is permitted in the MCA galleries without the use of flash or a tripod.
+If you wish to seek copyright approval to photograph work for publication or personal use please contact the MCA’s Public Relations Manager on PublicityPR@mca.com.au.
+The MCA encourages use of smartphone devices to share and celebrate your stories and experiences in the Museum.
+See #MCANow for further information.

 Can I sketch in the gallery?